fatemalokhand/COMP3005A3Q1/README.md

 database_connection = psycopg2.connect(database="", user="", password="", host="localhost", port=5432)
 ```

-and include your PostgreSQL credentials: database, user, password, host
+and include your PostgreSQL credentials: your database's name, your username, your password, and your host

 To run the application, enter: